 Griselda Goldsbrough, Curator, leads an engaging tour around the Aesthetica Art Prize Exhibition, identifying the key themes and techniques present in the 2018 shortlisted works.
 The talk highlights modes of representation and interpretation used in the show, looking to how the practitioners use art as a mechanism to understand the world around us.

 Cherie Federico, Director of the Aesthetica Art Prize, discusses the role that art prizes play in talent development, expanding on the selection process and how they work within the wider industry as a platform for new ideas.
 Offering insight into how prizes and awards lead to further opportunities, the talk will look at ways to break into the sectors.

 Thursday 5 July, 12:30pm

 The image is a signifier of our times.
 No longer do we say we’re having a good time, we take a picture to demonstrate it.
 There are 1.8 billion images uploaded per day, so what does this mean for the future of photography.
 How is artwork distinguished from data?
 Kyveli Lignou-Tsamantani from the University of York addresses the topic.

 Thursday 6 September, 12:30pm

-Discussing symbiotic relationships between the gallery space and how the exhibited works respond to each other, Griselda Goldsbrough will speak about curating such a diverse range of artworks ensuring that they excite and engage audiences on many levels.
-Drawing connections across the artworks, this session delves into narrative and subject matter.
+Discussing symbiotic relationships between the gallery space and how the exhibited works respond to each other, Griselda Goldsbrough will speak about curating such a diverse range of artworks and how they interconnect.
+Drawing parallels across the artworks, this session delves into narrative and subject matter.